JoshuaUrrutia/tacc-reproducible-automation-2023/docs/03-abaco.rst

   open reads1_fastqc.html

 Congratulations, you successfully automated part of your workflow with Tapis!
-But there's not reason to stop here, you can add a notification to your FastQC jobs to trigger a new reactor (and perform an alignment maybe?), and build an entirely automated workflow by chaining together reactors and apps.
+But there is no reason to stop here, you can add a notification to your FastQC jobs to trigger a new reactor (and perform an alignment maybe?), and build an entirely automated workflow by chaining together reactors and apps.